restic/restic/.github/ISSUE_TEMPLATE.md

 Welcome! - We kindly ask that you:

-  1. Fill out the issue template below - not doing so needs a good reason
+  1. Fill out the issue template below - not doing so needs a good reason.
-  2. Use the forum if you have a question rather than a bug or feature request
+  2. Use the forum if you have a question rather than a bug or feature request.

 The forum is at: https://forum.restic.net